What a Difference a Day Makes (Grey's Anatomy): Production

 The episode, written by Shonda Rhimes and directed by Rob Corn, was filmed in Los Angeles in March 2009.
 Featured music included Matthew Mayfield's "First In Line", Au Revoir Simone, "Another Likely Story" and Ingrid Michaelson's "Turn To Stone".
 Izzie's Amsale dress, constituted of a long tulle skirt with an elaborate crystal-embroidered bodice, was designed by Kenneth Pool.
 The bridesmaids dresses were also from Amsale.

 Jeffrey Dean Morgan returned as Denny Duquette for a final appearance in the series.
 Rhimes noted that his return, unlike previous ones, were as Death and caused him to wear black clothes and speak sparingly.
 Rhimes felt that the episode showed well Meredith's evolution throughout the show from a "dark and twisty girl" to a "happy woman".
 "She is the thing her mother wished for her.
 She is extraordinary.
 Because, to get past the crap of your past?
 To move on?
 To let the past go and change?
 That is extraordinary.
 To love?
 Without fear?
 Without screwing it up?
 That is extraordinary.
 It makes me happy to see her happy."
 Rhimes said that Karev also had grown up, which was noticeable in this episode: "Look at him.
 Standing at the altar and saying those vows like a man. (...)
 He's become a man who can step up.
 And I love him for it."

 To promote the episode, a special website for Meredith and Derek's wedding was created, supposedly created and updated by Izzie.
 The website provided details on the event and an invitation to RSVP.
 Rhimes wanted it to "feel like a real wedding website", even though it was for fictional characters.
-She had the idea during the shooting.
+She came up with this idea during the shooting.